Multi-Node Inference

 With the development of LLM, the scale of model parameters has grown exponentially, and the resource limits of a single conventional virtual machine or physical server can no longer meet the computational demands of these LLM.

-The industry has proposed various innovative optimization strategies, such as PD-disaggregation and hybrid deployment of large and small models.
-These strategies have significantly changed the execution pattern of inference tasks, making inference instances no longer limited to the level of a single pod, but rather evolving into scenarios where multiple pods collaboratively complete a single inference prediction.
+The industry has proposed various innovative optimization strategies, such as PD‑disaggregation and hybrid deployment of large and small models.
+These strategies have significantly changed the execution pattern of inference tasks: inference instances are no longer limited to a single pod, but instead involve multiple pods collaborating to complete a single inference prediction.

 For a detailed definition of the ModelServing, please refer to the ModelServing Reference pages.